carpentries-lab/metagenomics-workshop/setup.md

 ## Running the lesson by yourself (Not in a Data Carpentry Workshop)

 ### Required  software
-If you are not in a Data Carpentry Workshop, the software that you will need is listed in the table below.
+If you are not in a Data Carpentry Workshop, the software you need is listed in the table below.
 Follow the instructions in Option A *or* Option B to have access to these programs.

 | Software website | Used Version in Conda| Manual | Available for | Description |
 | -------- | ------------ | ------ | ------------- | ----------- |